 Still Learning About Investing?
 5 Things You Should Know

 Investing is well-known for being a strategy that adds to a financial portfolio.
 Unfortunately, it’s not a particularly accessible topic.
-According to a recent GOBankingRates survey of 1,000 Americans, 51% say they still need more education in 2022, and 52% wish they had learned more about it in school.
+According to a 2022 GOBankingRates survey of 1,000 Americans, 51% say they still needed more education, and 52% wish they had learned more about it in school.
 In addition, 44% of Americans have avoided investing completely because they don’t feel they understand it well enough to get started.

 Luckily, investing can be started very simply.
 Though you might not see immediate growth, over time, investing can prove to be very profitable, especially for retirement.
 Here’s how you can start to earn thousands of dollars by making the right investing moves.